There are many functions of a business letter. We discuss here some functions depending on its paragraphs.

 - Difference between Business and Official Letters

-- Difference between Business letter and Personal Letter
+- Difference between a Business letter and Personal Letter

 - Business Memo Example (practical example)